openshift/openshift-tools/jenkins/README.md

 ### Configuration
 1. In an openshift environment, deploy a persistent jenkins instance using the [jenkins-persistent template]( https://raw.githubusercontent.com/openshift/origin/master/examples/jenkins/jenkins-persistent-template.json).
 Pass the parameter `ENABLE_OAUTH=false` to disable OAUTH and set the default username and password to admin:password

 2. Deploy the builds and secrets in the openshift environment using the `openshift-tools-pr-automation-template.json` in this directory.
 A username and oauth token for a github user will be required.
+A comma-seperated list of github users will also be necessary for the whitelist.

 3. Log into the jenkins instance using the default credentials.
 Navigate to 'Manage Jenkins' > 'Manage Users' and click the 'config' icon for the admin user.
 Change the admin users password to something much more secure.